top of page

 Dana Carretta-Stein

 Dana Carretta-Stein is an EMDR Consultant, therapist, and educator who helps clinicians strengthen clinical decision-making without pressure to rush or perform.
-Her work centers nervous system awareness, practical application, and supporting therapists in the gray areas of trauma work.
+Her work centers on nervous system awareness, practical application, and supporting therapists in the gray areas of trauma work.

 About The EMDR Coach